Why do employers check credit?

 You can tell prospective employers about your fabulous organizational skills all you want, but late payments will tell them a different story.

-A full 94% of companies conduct some type of background check on potential employees, according to a survey from the Professional Background Screening Association.
+A survey from the Professional Background Screening Association found that 94% of companies conduct some type of background check on a potential employee.

 About 38% of employers do credit checks for certain candidates and positions, but only 14% say they run checks on everybody.
 If your job involves handling money or making big decisions, there’s a much greater chance a company will ask to see your credit history.